"I don't know about that kid," she said suddenly.

 Deflated, she flapped a hand.
 "Right, right, your little girlfriend."

-But even she couldn't find a bad thing to say about Kaya; the sweet, blond-haired girl from uptown.
+But even she couldn't find a bad thing to say about Kaya; the sweet blonde girl who lived in the hillside mansion on the edge of town.
 Usopp had known her since they were kids, they met in a summer art class at the city rec center, but they hadn't started dating until a few months ago; sort of a mutual "why not?" sort of thing, but Usopp cared a lot about her.

 "I was so surprised when our little Luffy told us he was dating someone!
 I just wish I knew who it was, this waiting is killing me."
 Nami tapped her phone against the arm of the bench, eyes narrowed against the sun and the unfair curiosity eating her alive; and Usopp realized belatedly that the whole conversation had a point.
 "What do you think he's like?
 What kind of guy would be interested in Luffy?"